 The South Korean smartphone giant presents its users an advanced and safe platform for personal information management and storage of digital keys — The Samsung Blockchain Keystore.
 The platform seems to take users' experience to a new level of comfort.

-Blockchain has been adopted by a large number of world-renowned companies that bank on the transformative power of the technology, which, in its turn, promises to streamline workflows, boost efficiency, and provide better security.
+Blockchain has been adopted by a large number of world-renowned companies.
+The aspiration behind this is to streamline workflows, boost efficiency, and provide better security.

 Another, and probably the biggest, reason why blockchain has been witnessing such a huge upsurge in its popularity is cryptocurrency.
 People who use cryptocurrencies to carry out transactions are in need of special blockchain-powered apps for secure and efficient cryptocurrency management.